Wellness

 Restoration Zone

-If you need regular sweat sessions, and not just the working out kind, unlimited access to Restoration Zone’s steam room, sauna, infra-red sauna and ice bath will set you back a mere $39 a week—that’s UNLIMITED access people.
+If you need regular sweat sessions, and not just the working out kind, unlimited access to Restoration Zone’s steam room, sauna, infra-red sauna and ice bath will set you back $69 a week—that’s UNLIMITED access people.
 You’ll also get 24/7 gym access, unlimited yoga and as many group fitness training classes as you can fit in, but frankly, if a daily post-work steam session sounds like your jam, Restoration Zone is the place to do it.

 Stephanie's